assylbek-codes/ctogram-group-categorization/README.md

 # Car Issue Classification API

-This API classifies car issues based on text descriptions into specific groups and categories using AI.
+This API classifies car issues based on text descriptions into specific groups and categories using LLM.
 It is designed to be integrated into car garage platforms.

 ## Features

 - Classify car issue descriptions into specific groups
-- Further categorize issues within each group based on predefined hashtags
+- Further categorize issues within the group
 - Support for both OpenAI and Groq LLM providers
-- Direct hashtag matching for fast, accurate classification without LLM calls
-- Enhanced LLM classification with hashtag-guided approach
+- Enhanced LLM classification
 - Simple, focused REST API with a single classification endpoint
 - Ready to deploy on fly.dev